AvaAvarai/Villageworks/README.md

 # Villageworks

-A sophisticated civilization management simulation where you establish and nurture a network of interconnected settlements.
+Villageworks is an in-dev civilization management game where you create and manage a network of thriving settlements built in Lua using LÖVE.

 ## Demo Video